rpf13/sportsshooting_drf/README.md

 ### Setup and Documentation
 - As a Developer I can create the README of the project so an interested user can verify my work and follow up the development process
 - As a Developer I can create the TESTING part of the documentation so an interested user can verify the testing process
+- As a Developer I can create the initial DRF setup and link all necessary tools and libraries so that I can start developing the project.

 ### Profiles